grantsingleton/face-recognition/index.md

 }
 ```

-Finally, this process repeats indefinately.
+Finally, this process repeats indefinitely.
 ```javascript
 setTimeout(() => onPlay());
 ```
 You can check out the full webcamRecognition.js script on Github [here](https://github.com/grantsingleton/face-recognition/blob/master/webcamRecognition.js).

 ## Future Improvements
 In order to make this better, I would use React to update the html with the customer info and mood.
-I would aso implement a customer database on a server so that users could add photos which would then be identified by the camera.
+I would aso implement a customer database on a server so that users could update the photo database.